exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 Exponea.init(App.instance, configuration)
 ```

+> **Note:** Calling `anonymize()` clears all in-memory ETag values alongside the personalized content cache.
+This ensures that requests issued under a new customer identity never carry an ETag derived from a previous identity's response.

 ### Defer in-app content blocks loading

 Placing multiple placeholders on the same screen may have a negative impact on performance.
 We recommend only loading in-app content blocks that are visible to the user, especially for large scrollable screens using `RecyclerView`.

 To add a placeholder to your layout but defer loading of the corresponding in-app content block, enable `deferredLoad` in its `InAppContentBlockPlaceholderConfiguration`.

-The example below shows how to load the in-app content block in the `onBindViewHolder` method, however, you can call `refreshContent()` whenever it is appropriate (for example, after a 'shimmer' animation).
+The example below shows how to load the in-app content block in the `onBindViewHolder` method, however, you can call `load()` whenever it is appropriate (for example, after a 'shimmer' animation).

 ```kotlin
 override fun onCreateViewHolder(parent: ViewGroup, viewType: Int): ViewHolder {